-Self-driving cars, robots, artificial intelligence and big data.
-The AHA festival at Chalmers gathers researchers, students and artists - and invites the public to investigate the borders between science and art.
+The AHA festival at Chalmers have gathered researchers, students and artists - and invited the public to investigate the borders between science and art.

 The idea of a border-crossing and international event emerged from a poetry evening at Chalmers, and from ongoing artistic research at the Department of Architecture.
-In 2014 the first AHA festival was arranged at the department and last year the Department of Physics joined the festival.
-This year the festival is expanding even more and presents a wide range of Chalmers research and thrilling border-crossing activities.
+In 2014 the first AHA festival was arranged at the Department of Architecture.
+The latter of the festivals have been arranged as a joint event of the Department of Architecture and Civil Engineering and Department of Physics.

-The festival will be free of charge and open to the public.
+The festival is free of charge and open to the public.

 See the film documentary for the second AHA festival 2015 >>